Victordtesla24/tailor-resume-with-ai/uploads/Resume.md

 Streamlined Agile ceremonies, improving team alignment and reducing sprint delays by 11%, resulting in faster time-to-market for new product features and improving client satisfaction by 17%.
 Optimized workflows using Lean principles, reducing operational inefficiencies by 18%, saving annual costs in process.
 Prioritized product features with stakeholders, reducing product backlogs by 19% and delivering key features 90% before schedule, driving a significant increase in product adoption.
-Removed blockers and coached teams, leading to a 40% increase in the team’s ability to meet sprint goals, avoid scope creep, and resulting in a 50% improvement in team engagement and productivity.
+Removed blockers and coached teams, leading to a 40% increase in the team's ability to meet sprint goals, avoid scope creep, and resulting in a 50% improvement in team engagement and productivity.
 Ensured 100% milestone delivery on time through proactive risk management, resulting in a 44% increase in revenue from go-to- market timelines for key product launches.
 Project Manager/Lead business analyst
 NAB